 Any student who refuses to modify their appearance shall be subject to disciplinary action.

-To help provide more specific guidance at the high school in 2012-13, the length of shorts, skirts and dresses should be a maximum of six inches from the top of the knee to mid-thigh.
+More specifically, the length of shorts, skirts and dresses should be a maximum of six inches from the top of the knee to mid-thigh.
 Download a flyer with more detailed guidelines [PDF]

 Education law requires that students enrolled in Schalmont Central School District attend school on every school day unless legally excused.
 The following attendance policy Q&A is provided to help students and parents understand the policy.